prasannapradhan/pn.plugin.closebee/readme.md

 Contact forms for an enquiry usually take more than a minute to fill.
 They are error prone, spam prone and repetative.
 The customer focuses more time in correctly entering his personal information rather than entering info about the service he really wants.

-[Nuzuka](https://nuzuka.com) is the answer to these millions of deployments to reduce the customer interaction time to seconds while gathering 10X more information about the customer.
+[Closebee](https://closebee.com) is the answer to these millions of deployments to reduce the customer interaction time to seconds while gathering 10X more information about the customer.

-1. Nuzuka makes sure your customer focuses on the requirement rather than filling their personal information.
+1. Closebee makes sure your customer focuses on the requirement rather than filling their personal information.
-1. Nuzuka contains a enquiry CRM which nurtures every enquiry that is captured.
+1. Closebee contains a enquiry CRM which nurtures every enquiry that is captured.
-1. Nuzuka notifies you and your customer of the enquiry and sets up a conversation channel to talk to your customer.
+1. Closebee notifies you and your customer of the enquiry and sets up a conversation channel to talk to your customer.
-1. Nuzuka Site Manager monitors customer navigation to site sections, items and captures customer intentions.
+1. Closebee Site Manager monitors customer navigation to site sections, items and captures customer intentions.
-1. Nuzuka utilizes advanced AI and Prediction techniques to predict your enquiry conversion probability.
+1. Closebee utilizes advanced AI and Prediction techniques to predict your enquiry conversion probability.
-1. Nuzuka is pure SAAS and REST so its footprint on your site functions are barely minimal.
+1. Closebee is pure SAAS and REST so its footprint on your site functions are barely minimal.

 ## Screenshots